-Abstract-Link-state routing protocols, such as OSPF and IS-IS, are widely used in the Internet today.
+Link-state routing protocols, such as OSPF and IS-IS, are widely used in the Internet today.
 In link-state routing protocols, global network topology information is first collected at each node.
-A shortest path tree (SPT) is then constructed by applying Dijkstra's shortest path algorithm at each node.
+A shortest path tree (SPT) is then constructed by applying the Dijkstra's shortest path algorithm at each node.
 Link-state protocols usually require the flooding of new information to the entire (sub)network after changes in any link state (including link faults).
 Narvaez et al. proposed a fault-tolerant link-state routing protocol without flooding.
-The idea is to construct a shortest restoration path for each unidirectional link fault.
+The idea is to construct a shortest restoration path for each uni-directional link fault.
 Faulty link information is distributed only to the nodes in the restoration path and only one restoration path is constructed.
 It is shown that this approach is loop-free.
-However, the Narvaez et al. approach is inefficient when a link failure is bidirectional because a restoration path is unidirectional and routing tables of nodes in the path are partially updated.
-In addition, two restoration paths may be generated for each bidirectional link fault.
-In this paper, we extend the Narvaez et al. protocol to efficiently handle a bidirectional link fault by making the restoration path bidirectional.
+However, the Narvaez' approach is inefficient when a link failure is bi-directional, because a restoration path is unidirectional and routing tables of nodes in the path are partially updated.
+In addition, two restoration paths may be generated for each bi-directional link fault.
+In this paper, we extend the Narvaez' protocol to efficiently handle a bi-directional link fault by making the restoration path bi-directional.
 Several desirable properties of the proposed extended routing protocol are also explored.
-A simulation study is conducted to compare the traditional link-state protocol, the source-tree protocol, the Narvaez et al. unidirectional restoration path protocol, and the proposed bidirectional restoration path protocol.
+A simulation study is conducted to compare the traditional link-state protocol, the source-tree protocol, the Narvaez' uni-directional restoration path protocol, and the proposed bi-directional restoration path protocol.

-Index Terms-Fault tolerance, link-state, Internet, loop-free, routing.
+Key words: Fault tolerance, link-state, Internet, loop-free, routing.

-1 INTRODUCTION
+1 Introduction

-L INK-STATE routing protocols, such as OSPF [7], [8], [10], [13] and IS-IS [1], [12], are the dominant routing protocols in the Internet [2].
-There are two major phases in such protocols: 1) Each IP router first collects the complete topological information of the underlying (sub)network; 2) each router then computes the routes according to the collected topological information.
+Link-state routing protocols, such as OSPF [7, 8, 10, 13] and IS-IS [1, 12], are the dominant routing protocols in the Internet [2].
+There are two major phases in such protocols: (1) each IP router first collects the complete topological information of the underlying (sub)network; (2) each router then computes the routes according to the collected topological information.
 The first phase is performed distributively by all the routers in the network through exchanging link state information with its neighboring routers.
 In the second phase, each router can construct a routing table based on the shortest path tree (SPT) built using the topological information.
-Any SPT algorithm such as Dijkstra's shortest path algorithm [3] can be used in building the SPT.
+Any SPT algorithm such as the Dijkstra's shortest path algorithm [3] can be used in building the SPT.